 A secret is a set of sensitive information, such as credentials, cloud access keys or key/value pairs used in DevOps environment, which grants access to systems like databases, API servers, cloud services, and others.
-Developers and Security Teams often have difficulties managing those sensitive data on environments like CI/CD pipelines, Infrastructure-as-a-Code (IaaC), automation tools such as Ansible and Puppet, or even hard-coded inside application dependencies.
+Developers and Security Teams often have difficulties managing those sensitive data on environments like CI/CD pipelines, Infrastructure-as-a-Code (IaaC), automation tools such as Ansible, or even hard-coded inside application dependencies.
 DevOps Secret Management module offers an easy-to-use way of managing secrets on those environments through a user-friendly interface, centralizing sensitive data in a secure and encrypted vault.

 The DSM module current supports Credentials with username and password, as well as SSH Keys (through integration with PAM Core module), Cloud Credentials (through integration with Cloud IAM module), Ephemeral Credentials (through Dynamic Provision) and Key/Value pairs as secret data.

 The secrets can be queried by applications or scripts through API calls using authorizations as access policies and can be injected on systems and environments through automations created directly in senhasegura, where the secrets will be created, updated and deleted without the need to change the application code.

 To register a secret, follow the menu DevOps Secret Manager ➔ Secret Management ➔ Secrets.

 - In the report's action button, click on New secret;